murphytalk/kwin-autohotkey/README.md

 = What's this ? =

-This is a collection of KWin scripts that increase my productivity by mapping most often used operations to global hotkeys.
+This is a collection of KWin scripts that increases my productivity by mapping most often used operations to global hotkeys.
-When I use Windows I use [AutoHotKey](https://www.autohotkey.com/) to do similar thing, hence the weired name.
+In Windows I use [AutoHotKey](https://www.autohotkey.com/), hence the weired name.

 First time install: